SricharanGudi/Azure_web_app/webapp.md

    - Select the database engine.
 In this case, `PostgreSQL - Flexible Server (recommended)` is chosen.

 3. **Specify Server Name**:
-   - Enter a unique name for the database server, e.g., `ggiri-server`.
+   - Enter a unique name for the database server, e.g., `charan-server`.

 4. **Provide Database Name**:
-   - Name your database, for example, `ggiri-database`.
+   - Name your database, for example, `charan-database`.

 5. **Optional: Create Azure Cache for Redis**:
    - Optionally, you can check the box to create an Azure Cache for Redis to improve your app's performance.